 Autonomy, range and connectivity

-For the units autonomy, I tested it a full week before writing this review.
+For the autonomy of the unit, I tested it a full week before writing this review.
 From my tests, a full charge can get you through a lot of different sports sessions without even recharging it.
 It can also play music for you through an entire normal workday.
 With some moderate use, the unit was able to last for three days, and that includes connecting it to my computer early in the morning and disconnecting it once before leaving because it automatically goes into standby mode when the music isn’t playing.

 The range is also very impressive.
 I tested it with my daughter outside, and in a clear line between my cell phone and the headset, I was able to hear the music without any signal loss with a very respectable distance close to the advertised 30 feet.
 At close range, the sound was flawless, and it never cut even once in my office testing sessions.
 While running I had to change the phone direction in my pocket to make sure the sound wasn’t cutting out, but if you want to make sure it doesn’t, the best way to use them is by hanging your cell phone from your arm.
 One feature that is also very neat is that when the headset is paired to a device, it states the battery status (high, low) so even if you don’t have a visual indicator, you still have access to this data.